I’ve been lost too!

 – Helen Keller

 I enjoy the challenge of creating experiences as personal learning tools.
-I am most effective as a Life Adventure Coach when I combine my passion for activity with my commitment to support and empower others to reach their highest potential.
+I am most effective as a Life Re-Creation Coach when I combine my passion for activity with my commitment to support and empower others to live with peace, joy and purpose.
 It can be as simple as a walk in the park or as demanding as a team challenge that requires the group to solve a problem together.
 I strive to design activities that will encourage personal growth in the emotional, mental, spiritual, and physical areas of health.

 VISION AND VALUES